MICHELE NORRIS, Host:

-Dr. JOSEPH SALMONS (Linguist, University of Wisconsin): In a place like Hustisford in 1910, a quarter of the population told the census taker that they spoke only German and didn't speak English, a quarter of the population.
+JOSEPH SALMONS: In a place like Hustisford in 1910, a quarter of the population told the census taker that they spoke only German and didn't speak English, a quarter of the population.

 LUDDEN: That stunned Joseph Salmons, a German linguist at the University of Wisconsin.
 When he set out to study the area's census and church and court records, he had no idea the language had thrived for so long.
 1910 was already a full generation after the mass migration dropped off, yet not only were many in Hustisford and other farm towns still bilingual, this sizeable portion was monolingual.

-Dr. WALTER KAMPHOEFNER (Historian, Texas A&M University): A number of big cities introduced German into their public school program.
+WALTER KAMPHOEFNER: A number of big cities introduced German into their public school program.

 LUDDEN: Walter Kamphoefner is with Texas A&M University.